Lab 4: GDBWinter 2023

 (gdb) delete

-Takeaway: The x/ command is extremely versatile.
+Takeaway: The x command is extremely versatile.
 Make use of its features when constructing and debugging an attack.

-Task 3 - Endianness
+Part 3 - Endianness

 Continue to the end of previous execution and remove breakpoints again.